Spinal Therapy

 HTC’s Lead Therapist Stuart Unthank is a specialist in manual therapy and is a qualified member of the MACP (Manipulative Association of Chartered Physiotherapists) and also a member of the IFOMT (International Federation of Manual Therapists).

-He specialises in spinal manual therapy in particular.
+He specialises in manual spinal therapy in particular.

 Techniques may be used in both static positions or during slow controlled movements called ‘mobilisations’ to improve function in localised or larger component movements.